stevengj/Julia-EuroSciPy14/README.md

 exploiting infrastructure such as [IPython](http://ipython.org/)/[Jupyter](http://jupyter.org/).

-This talk will begin with an introduction to the Julia language, both explaining why it is able to attain C-like performance in many cases.
+<p>This talk will begin with an introduction to the Julia language, both
+explaining why it is able to attain C-like performance in many cases.
 At the same time, Julia supports a number of unusual programming features, such as multiple dispatch (a kind of